 Pertussis vaccine in pregnancy – what expectant mothers need to know

-Pertussis, also known as whooping cough, is a highly contagious bacterial disease that is easily spread by coughing and sneezing.
+- Pertussis (whooping cough), is a highly contagious bacterial disease easily spread by coughing and sneezing

 Read the video transcript – Parents of Riley Hughes talk about the importance of vaccination.